 EU and India cooperation agreement in Science & Technology to promote Food and Nutrition Research.
 The objective of the agreement is to strengthen EU-India cooperation in science and technology.
 The European Commission and the Government of India announced on November 4 2009, two new co-funded research projects in the area of Food and Nutrition research.
 These projects will bring together Indian and European research teams in the areas of "Development of functional foods and ingredients" and the "Valorization of by-products in food processing".
-The first project "Development of functional foods and ingredients" aims at making available foods or food ingredients which will be beneficial in the prevention of cancer, cardiovascular diseases, and diabetes type 2, which are seen as critical health disorders in the world.
-The second project "Valorization of by-products in food processing" will focus on the processing of by-products of fruit (citrus, mango, and pomegranate) and cereal (wheat and rice bran) which would create new market opportunities.
+The first project "Development of functional foods and ingredients which will be beneficial in the prevention of cancer, cardiovascular diseases, and diabetes type 2, which are seen as critical health disorders in the world.
+The second project "Valorization of by-products in food processing of by-products of fruit (citrus, mango, and pomegranate) and cereal (wheat and rice bran) which would create new market opportunities.
 The research will help develop innovative and industry-relevant approaches for new products with improved nutritional properties.